Skip to main content

 Recognized as the No. 10 Online Master’s in Data Science program in the country by UniversityHQ (2023).

-1 Based on data from 50% of spring 2021 full-time program graduates.
+1 Based on data from 2023 full-time graduates.

 Data Science Career Outlook